Thoughts

 These updates apply to all digital content that is publicly available or used to offer services, programs, and activities to the public.
 This means that this update goes further than just making a city or county’s website accessible.
 It will also ensure the third-party partners, vendors, service providers, and apps to white label financial services or insurance products, collect parking payments, track public transportation, and more are compliant.
 The rule also applies to content like social media posts and videos, as well as PDFs and digital documentation too.

 There are some narrow, but notable, exceptions for archived web content and some third-party content.
-According to JD Supra, the ADA itself allows an exception for compliance if “doing so would pose an undue burden or fundamentally alter the program or service.”
 Yet, it’s unclear how that burden would be measured or proven.

 While these rules changes will only apply to the public sector, we expect a downstream effect on private organizations working with or for public entities.
 First affected will be businesses and organizations that contract with public entities to provide public-facing services, third-party technology tools, and other offerings.
 Their websites, apps, products, and content will need to meet WCAG 2.1 AA standards.